 The easy and creative way to expose your feline friends to essential oils!
 THE LITTERBOX!!!

 Start with unscented kitty litter – staying within the same brand that you currently use is recommended.
 Add a teaspoon of your chosen Endless Mt.
-Oil Blend (for Felines) to 1 cup of baking soda – store this mixture within a glass jar, and allow it to “marinade” and blend overnight, shaking the mixture several times.
+Oil Blend (for Felines) to 1 cup of baking soda – store this mixture within a glass jar, allow it to “marinade” and blend overnight, shaking the mixture several times.
 Later, you may find you can add more essential oil drops to this recipe.
 Starting with a small portion – sprinkle the baking soda mixture onto your kitty litter.
 Mix well, using a fork to blend it throughout.

 Provide a separate litter box that does not contain essential oils, to make sure that your cat does not have an aversion to the essential oil that you have selected, or to allow it to get accustomed to it at its own pace.
 Once you are sure your cat is using the litter box with your oil selection and concentration, you can then omit the use of the “plain” litter box.